Fermi surface geometry and momentum dependent electron-phonon coupling drive the charge density wave in quasi-1D ZrTe$3$: Results

 \subsection{Vibrational properties}

 Fig. ~\ref{Fig3} shows the harmonic dispersion of the acoustic phonon branches along the ($h$, 0, 1/3) direction for $h \in [0,\; 0.10]$, comparing the results for PBE (red lines) and PBE+U (blue lines).
 Within PBE no imaginary phonon frequency is observed, and the system remains dynamically stable (also when including SOC, not shown).
 In contrast, once the on-site correlation effects between the Te $5p$ orbitals are included, the system develops a structural instability.
 In particular, an imaginary phonon frequency emerges at $h$ = 0.07 r.l.u., matching the experimentally established CDW wavevector.
 The fact that phonon softening comes out only when DFT+U correctly captures the Fermi surface topology clearly indicates that nesting plays a key role in determining \textbf{q}$_{\text{CDW}}$.
-Moreover, the softening extends over a narrow momentum range of approximately 0.04 r.l.u. ($\sim$0.04 \AA$^{-1}$) along this direction of the reciprocal space, a signature traditionally associated with Fermi surface nesting and in close agreement with the extent observed in IXS measurements \cite{Hoe09}. \\
+Moreover, the softening extends over a narrow momentum range of approximately 0.04 r.l.u. ($\sim$0.04 \AA$^{-1}$) along this direction of the reciprocal space, a signature traditionally associated with Fermi surface nesting and in close agreement with the extent observed in IXS measurements \cite{Hoe09}.
+An explicit comparison between theory and experiment is presented in Fig. S7 of the Supplemental Material \cite{supplemental_material}.\\

 From this point on, we consider only DFT+U in our calculations, as it is necessary to accurately capture the unstable phonon mode at \textbf{q}$_{\text{CDW}}$.
 We first analyze the contribution of the electron-phonon interaction to the phonon linewidth, which is given by the following formula for the full width at half maximum (FWHM):